donxw/OLED_XBM_Animation/README.md

 ```
 ## Summary

 The U8g2 library provides a very convenient way to draw XBM files to an OLED.
-This example shows a basic and easy to understand method to draw sequential frames quickly enough to generate a nice animation effect.
+This example shows a basic and easy way to draw sequential frames quickly enough to generate a nice animation effect.
+The animation would be better if the blinks were random and the eyes also moved randomly.
+That will be a future project.